WHY USE IEG THERMAL OPTICAL WINDOW INSERTS?

 It effectively creates two insulating air spaces that drastically reduce heat loss, while increasing comfort levels by keeping conditioned air separated from existing windows.
 It essentially makes a single pane window a triple pane.

-The window insert costs 50-70% less than a replacement window with the same insulation value.
-Because of its unique gasket system, installation is simple, quick and with none of the mess and inconvenience.
+The window inserts costs 50-70% less than a replacement window with the same insulation value and installation is simple, quick and with none of the mess and inconvenience of replacement windows.

 IEG’s Window Insert helps your HVAC system work less to maintain the desired temperatures within your building.
 It allows more efficient climate control by eliminating the hot and cold air from entering or escaping.